 Microscopic features separating Leucopaxillus gentianeus include the spore dimensions (see below) and the presence of encrusting brown pigments on the hyphae of the pileipellis.

 Singer & Smith (1943) document 10 forms and "subforms" (?!) of Leucopaxillus amarus (the former name for Leucopaxillus gentianeus), primarily on the basis of taste, degree of pigmentation, and size.
 You are welcome to go down that road if you'd like (ask your library to procure Papers of the Michigan Academy of Science 28: 85–132), but I have a feeling you have better things to do.

-Ecology: Saprobic, decomposing the litter of conifers (also reported under oaks and Eucalyptus on the West Coast); growing scattered, gregariously, or in arcs or fairy rings; summer, fall, and, in warmer climates, winter; widely distributed and common in North America from the Rocky Mountains westward and southward into Mexico; also known from Central America, Australia, and Europe.
+Ecology: Saprobic, decomposing the litter of conifers; growing scattered, gregariously, or in arcs or fairy rings; summer, fall, and, in warmer climates, winter; widely distributed and common in North America from the Rocky Mountains westward and southward into Mexico; also known from Central America, Australia, and Europe.
 The illustrated and described collections are from California and Colorado.

 Flesh: White; not changing when sliced.